-- Who Should Change to the Stack and Tilt Golf Swing?
+Who Can Benefit from the Stack and Tilt Golf Swing?

-If you are the type of golfer who fails to make solid contact regularly and lacks power and control, then the Stack and Tilt golf swing method is for you.
-The three fundamentals addressed by this method are power, matching the clubface to the swing path to promote precision control and consistency with the swing.
+The three fundamentals addressed by this method are power, matching the clubface to the swing path to promote precision control, and consistency with the swing.

 5 Main Concepts Driving the Stack and Tilt Method

-Moving the shoulder downward helps stay on the ball, enabling the clubhead to stay square on the ball through impact.
+- Moving the shoulder down: By moving the shoulder downward, golfers can stay on the ball and keep the clubhead square through impact.

-By keeping the hands in, you can begin the correct circular swing path.
+- Keeping the hands in: This concept enables golfers to begin the correct circular swing path.

-This helps generate extra force for added distance.
+- Keeping the hips tucked: This concept generates extra force for added distance.

 Learning the Basics of Stack and Tilt Step-By-Step